-Installed programs: captoinfo (link to tic), clear, infocmp, infotocap (link to tic), ncursesw6-config, reset (link Installed libraries: to tset), tabs, tic, toe, tput, and tset libcursesw.so (symlink and linker script to libncursesw.so), libformw.so, Installed directories: libmenuw.so, libncursesw.so, libncurses++w.a, libpanelw.so, and their non-wide- character counterparts without "w" in the library names. /usr/share/tabset, /usr/share/terminfo, and /usr/share/doc/ncurses-6.2 Short Descriptions captoinfo Converts a termcap description into a terminfo description

-Clears the screen, if possible

-Compares or prints out terminfo descriptions

-Converts a terminfo description into a termcap description

-Provides configuration information for neurses

-Reinitializes a terminal to its default values

-Clears and sets tab stops on a terminal

-The terminfo entry-description compiler that translates a terminfo file from source format into the binary format needed for the neuroses library routines [A terminfo file contains information on the capabilities of a certain terminal.]

-Lists all available terminal types, giving the primary name and description for each

-Makes the values of terminal-dependent capabilities available to the shell; it can also be used to reset or initialize a terminal or report its long name

-Can be used to initialize terminals

-A link to libncursesw

-Contains functions to display text in many complex ways on a terminal screen; a good example of the use of these functions is the menu displayed during the kernel's make menuconfig

-Contains functions to implement forms

-Contains functions to implement menus

-Contains functions to implement panels
+Installed programs: captoinfo (link to tic), clear, infocmp, infotocap (link to tic), ncursesw6-config, reset (link Installed libraries: to tset), tabs, tic, toe, tput, and tset libcursesw.so (symlink and linker script to libncursesw.so), libformw.so, libmenuw.so, libncursesw.so, libncurses++w.a, libpanelw.so, and their non-w character counterparts without "w" in the library names.
+Installed directories: /usr/share/tabset, /usr/share/terminfo, and /usr/share/doc/ncurses-6.2 Short Descriptions captoinfo Converts a termcap description into a terminfo description clear Clears the screen, if possible infocmp Compares or prints out terminfo descriptions infotocap Converts a terminfo description into a termcap description ncursesw6-config Provides configuration information for neurses reset Reinitializes a terminal to its default values tabs Clears and sets tab stops on a terminal tic The terminfo entry-description compiler that translates a terminfo file from source format into the binary format needed for the neurses library routines [A terminfo file contains information on the capabilities of a certain terminal.] toe Lists all available terminal types, giving the primary name and description for each tput Makes the values of terminal-dependent capabilities available to the shell; it can also be used to reset or initialize a terminal or report its long name tset Can be used to initialize terminals libcursesw A link to libncursesw libncursesw Contains functions to display text in many complex ways on a terminal screen; a good example of the use of these functions is the menu displayed during the kernel's make menuconfig libformw Contains functions to implement forms libmenuw Contains functions to implement menus libpanelw Contains functions to implement panels